jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 ## Delete Course
 ```
-DELETE "/api/courses/delete/{id}"
+DELETE /api/courses/delete/{id}
 ```
 Deletes the given course from the database.
-The input required is the Id of the course specified as a path variable {id} in the URL.
+The input required is the ID of the course specified as a path variable {id} in the URL.
 Below is an example of this.

 **Note: you must be an admin to delete a course**

 Expected Input:
 ```
-DELETE "/api/courses/delete/1"
+DELETE /api/courses/delete/1
 ```

 Expected Output: